jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 .. note::

-  Your results can be different because of your version of Python
+  your results can be different because of your Python version

 .. code-block:: python